Inventory Management: Definition, Types, Methods, and Best Practices

 Key Benefits:

-• Optimizes inventory levels to reduce excess stock.
+• Optimizes inventory levels

-• Improves production planning and scheduling.
+• Improves production planning and scheduling

-• Reduces the risk of material shortages.
+• Reduces material shortage risk

 Challenges:

-• Relies heavily on accurate data input.
+• Relies heavily on accurate data input

-• Requires sophisticated software and trained personnel.
+• Requires sophisticated software and trained personnel

-• Less effective in environments with highly variable demand.
+• Less effective with highly variable demand

 3. Economic Order Quantity (EOQ)